 There you will find many street vendors grilling the fish (usually a mackerel) and serving it in a sandwich along with various vegetables.
 Each fish sandwich is usually half of a mackerel with its bones taken out.

 Not only is Balik Emkek one of the cheapest foods in Istanbul, but it is also one of the freshest and most delicious.
-There is really no reason why you should miss this when you visit Istanbul!
+There is really no reason why you should miss this on your Istanbul itinerary!

 3. Simit (Turkish Sesame Bagel)

-Simit, also known as Turkish Sesame Bagel or Turkish Pretzel), is one of the most common foods you will find on a street cart.
+Simit, also known as Turkish Bagel or Turkish Pretzel, is one of the most common foods you will find on a street cart.

 As you can imagine, a Simit is not anything fancy.
 It is just a piece of circular bread with sesame seeds on top.
 Sometimes you will find poppy, flax or sunflower seeds instead.